Wabuo/monitor/README.md

 In case of an error, add `/setup` to the URL.

 ###CONFIGURE CRON DAEMON
+If you want to use systemd Timers see the next section.

 Use the following crontab settings to fetch the information from the webservers and to send the daily reports: